acemod/ACE3/documentation/feature/windeflection.md

 parent: wiki
 ---

-## Overview
+## 1. Overview

 Wind Deflection is enabled by default.
-This feature simulates the wind deflection of projectiles fired by players or vehicles and is designed to work independently or in conjunction with the Advanced Ballistic feature.
+This feature simulates the wind deflection of projectiles fired by players and is designed to work independently or in conjunction with the Advanced Ballistic feature.

 <div class="panel callout">
     <h5>Note:</h5>